This policy shall be called the ‘Policy on materiality of related party transaction and dealing with related party transactions’ (the “Policy”).

 The Head of Finance/Accounts form/adopt a Standard Operating Process (SOP) as guidance for related party transactions and all the employees and concern persons are required to follow the said SOP.

-This Policy is established based on the provisions of the Companies Act, 2013 and as per requirement of the NHB Notification No. NHB.
+This Policy is established based on the provisions of the Companies Act, 2013 and as per the requirement of the NHB Notification No. NHB.
 HFC.
-CG-DIR.1/MD & CEO/2016 dated 9th February, 2017.
-In case of any subsequent changes in the provisions of the Act and the Rules framed thereunder, the Act and its Rules would prevail over the Policy and the provisions in the Policy would be modified in due course to make it consistent with law.
-The Board shall have the right to amend the Policy from time to time, based on recommendations of Audit Committee.
-The Policy shall be reviewed as and when required, However, it shall be reviewed earlier if need arises for the same and/ or under special circumstances, for example a change in law.
+CG-DIR.1/MD & CEO/2016 dated 9th February 2017.
+In case of any subsequent changes in the provisions of the Act and the Rules framed thereunder, the Act and its Rules would prevail over the Policy and the provisions in the Policy would be modified in due course to make it consistent with the law.
+The Board shall have the right to amend the Policy from time to time, based on recommendations of the Audit Committee.
+The Policy shall be reviewed as and when required, However, it shall be reviewed earlier if the need arises for the same and/ or under special circumstances, for example, a change in the law.

 This Policy shall be posted on the website of the Company at www.homefirstindia.com